wickathou/micro_reddit/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project
 ## Micro Reddit in RoR
-This is a job scrapper, developed following the OOP paradigm and built in RoR.
+This is a simple Reddit clone.

 ### Live Environment
 Check out the Live Version we have created for you by clicking on the next link:<br>